Sanguineoo/event-planner/README.md

 # event-planner
-an system used to book and hold dates for an event.
+a system used to book and hold dates for an event.